MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/hardware_notes.md

 ### General
-* Get as much RAM as you can, the basic setup for this cluster with just the three control nodes, Prometheus for monitoring, ingress and encryption setup/configuration(s), longhorn and Rancher was using close to 40 GB of RAM and that was before I started deploying workloads.
+* Get as much RAM as you can, the basic setup for this cluster with just the three control nodes, Prometheus for monitoring, ingress and encryption setup/configuration(s), longhorn and Rancher was using close to 40 GB of RAM before I started deploying workloads.
 I.e. if you're going to follow my setup, I'd suggest maxing out on RAM.
 * Uninterrupted Power:
-    * I'm using a CyberPower CyberPower CP1500PFCLCD PFC UPS unit with the three server nodes, my main switch, the firewall and the modem from my ISP.
+    * I'm using a CyberPower CyberPower CP1500PFCLCD PFC UPS unit for the three server/control nodes, my main switch, the firewall and the modem from my ISP.
 The monitoring software is rather rudimentary and you can only get data via CLI commands, ingesting that data into InfluxDB for monitoring and alerts is on my list.
     * Small portable batteries for charging phones and tablets are connected to the single board computer nodes, similar to the above I want to upgrade those units to something I can manage remotely and send me alerts if/when the power goes out.
-* "Custom" Firewall is a Trigkey N100 device with dual 2.5Gbe running pfSense, all the
+* "Custom" Firewall is a Trigkey N100 device with dual 2.5Gbe running pfSense.

 ### Device Notes & Data